ikhsandadan/nashki-movie-db/README.md

  ![5-9](https://github.com/ikhsandadan/nashki-movie-db/assets/116878888/467939b4-7a66-46a4-86d0-efa9fcd02e5d)

- - Useful links and movie trailers.
+ - Useful links and movie trailers

  In this section, I showcase the IMDB.com link of the film and its official website (if available).
 Additionally, I also present trailers of the film.

  ![5-2](https://github.com/ikhsandadan/nashki-movie-db/assets/116878888/dbe08d2f-b02c-436e-8f6a-efff89ee9f81)